 How to Collect Art Like a Pro - Building a Collection

-The following is the transcript of a speech I gave to the Friends of the Mint Museum in Charlotte, North Carolina:
+The following is a revised version of a speech originally given to the Friends of the Mint Museum in Charlotte, North Carolina:

 I'll give you an example of how this works on a small scale.
-I deal in rare and out-of-print art books.
-Many of my customers are art collectors, dealers, curators, and librarians.
-The best of them spot art world trends before of the rest of us and request certain books or catalogues so that they can learn more about that art.
-In many cases, when I find what they want, I study it before I sell it, see what's going on, report to other customers, and locate copies for anyone who wants to follow the lead.
-So in this instance, those who make the initial requests influence the makeup of my stock and the direction of my buying as well as that of other collectors.
+For years, I was a specialist dealer in rare and out-of-print art books.
+Many of my customers were art collectors, dealers, curators and librarians.
+The best of them spotted art world trends before of the rest of us and requested certain books or catalogues so that they could learn more about that art.
+In many cases, when I found what they were looking for, I would study it before I sold it, see why they regarded it as significant, advise customers with similar tastes, and locate additional copies for anyone who wanted to follow the lead.
+So in this instance, those who made the initial requests influenced the makeup of my stock and the direction of my buying as well as that of other collectors.

 Collectors who aren't afraid to express themselves yield exactly the opposite results.
 Take, for example, the artist who put together a collection of paintings bought exclusively at second hand stores and garage sales, often for little more than a few dollars each.
 His collection ultimately toured the country and was published as a book.
 Many of us were not only entertained by it, but it also helped to broaden our definition of what could reasonably be considered art.
 He taught us that interesting looking art can be found just about anywhere, not only at the major museums or in the best galleries.
 Now he would never, most likely, have put this collection together if he had chosen to mimic the tastes of others rather than be true to his own.